 Discharges from essential non-emergency firefighting activities, provided appropriate BMPs are implemented to reduce pollutants based on the California Department of Forestry and Fire Protection, Office of the State Fire Marshal’s Water-Based Fire Protection Systems Discharge Best Management Practices Manual (September 2011) for water-based fire protection system discharges, or equivalent BMP manual for fire training activities and post-emergency firefighting activities.

 Discharges from landscape irrigation, provided that any discharge must be minimized through the implementation of an ordinance specifying water efficient landscaping standards, as well as an outreach and education program focusing on water conservation and landscape water use efficiency.
-BMPs must be implemented to minimize runoff and prevent introduction of pollutants to the MS4 and receiving water, including landscape water use efficiency requirements for existing landscaping, use of drought tolerant, native vegetation, and the use of less toxic options for pest control and landscape management.
+Permittees must implement BMPs to minimize runoff and prevent introduction of pollutants to the MS4 and receiving water, including landscape water use efficiency requirements for existing landscaping, use of drought tolerant, native vegetation, and the use of less toxic options for pest control and landscape management.

-The non-stormwater discharges listed in Table 3 below unless such discharges are identified by the Permittee(s) or the Executive Officer as a significant source of pollutants.
+The Authorized Non-Stormwater Discharges listed in Table 3 below unless such discharges are identified by the Permittee(s) or the Executive Officer as a significant source of pollutants.
 With the recommendation of the Permittees or based on Substantial Evidence, as defined in the Glossary, the Executive Officer is authorized to add or remove types of discharges to Table 3 below, by way of written notice to the Permittees and after providing a minimum of 30 days for public comment.

 Table 3: Types of Non-Stormwater Discharges Presumed to Not be a Significant Source of Pollutants